 Is an IVA right for me?

-An IVA could be the right solution for you if you are struggling to keep up repayments on your unsecured debts and have debts greater than £15,000.
 On top of debt worries, sole traders have the added concern of the loss of their income should they be forced to stop trading due to unmanageable debt.
 But if you have a sole trader business, your trade debt is added to any unsecured personal debt – which means that you could qualify for a sole trader IVA.

-Historically, many sole traders would have filed for bankruptcy if they couldn’t repay their debts – however bankruptcy means the end to trading for most sole traders.
-But with a sole trader IVA, you can carry on your business and trade out of your debt without the extra worry of the loss of income.
+With a sole trader IVA, you can carry on your business and trade out of your debt without the extra worry of the loss of income.
 What’s more, if you own your own home, this and other valuable assets are better protected in an IVA arrangement.

 What are the advantages and disadvantages?